brain-products/bvrf_reader/README.md

 ## Known limitations

-- Importing fiducials coordinates is not supported currently
+- Importing fiducials and anatomical coordinates is not supported currently
 - Create post processing function to re-evaluete the sensors data given a new set of coefficients.
+- Handling of assignation of common sensors in multiple participant reconrdings is not addressed.

 ## License
 MIT